nrupprecht/Lightning/README.md

 ### Formatting messages

 Each sink uses an object of type ```BaseMessageFormatter``` which it uses to format logging records.
-An efficient child class of this is provided, MsgFormatter, though users are of course able to subclass BaseMessageFormatter themselves.
+An efficient child class of this is provided, ```MsgFormatter```, though users are of course able to subclass BaseMessageFormatter themselves.
 The best way to create a formatter is the ```MakeMsgFormatter``` function, which takes a format string and a number of ```AttributeFormatter``` instances as arguments, and returns a unique pointer to a new formatter.
 The format string will replace the N-th ```{}``` in the format string with the formatted attribute from the N-th attribute formatter.